jmleach-bst/ssen-iar-simulations/README-old.md

 and file paths, we’ve included `R` code and slurm scripts for reproducing the analysis results.
-Additionally, for the analyses some slurm specific code was used to run array jobs, specifically in naming identifiers for each array job:
-`runID <- as.numeric(Sys.getenv("SLURM_ARRAY_TASK_ID"))`.
-This may
-require editing for use on other systems.
+Additionally, for the analyses some slurm specific code was used to run array jobs, specifically in naming identifiers for each array job: `runID <- as.numeric(Sys.getenv("SLURM_ARRAY_TASK_ID"))`.
+This may require editing for use on other systems.
 In any case, these files are included in the `analyses.zip` folder.
 Analyses were run using `R` version 3.6.0.

 ## Results

-Due to large file/folder sizes, the results themselves have not been included in this repository.
+Due to large file/folder sizes, the results themselves have not been included in this repository, but are available upon request (<jleach@uab.edu>).
 These are what you would obtain upon running the analyses yourself.

-## `drake`
+## Drake

 Given the results of the analyses, i.e., the contents of the `results` folder, the `R` package `drake` is used to control the workflow for